Convergence of large population games to mean field games with interaction through the controls: Introduction

 \subsection{Organization of the paper}

 In the next section we present the probabilistic setting and formally state our main results pertaining to the convergence of the $N$-Nash equilibrium to the mean field equilibrium.
 The emphasis is put on non-asymptotic results and concentration estimates.
-We also state our results on approximation of the master equation by PDEs on finite dimensional spaces.
-Section \ref{sec:pontryagin} is dedicated to the proofs of versions of Pontryagin's maximum principle for games with interaction through the controls, and to make our program more transparent we provide a detailed analysis of the case of linear-quadratic games.
+Section \ref{sec:pontryagin} is dedicated to the discussion of versions of Pontryagin's maximum principle for games with interaction through the controls.
 The investigation of propagation of chaos for forward-backward interacting particles is carried out in Section \ref{sec:fbsde chaos}.
 These elements are put together in Section \ref{sec:limits} to prove the main results stated in Section \ref{sec:main results}.
-The analysis of cooperative games and MKV control is relegated to Section \ref{sec:MKV control}.
-In Section~\ref{eq:proof-approxMaster}, we prove our results related to the master equation.
-We provide some concluding comments in Section \ref{sec:conclusion}.